Louis Schneider: Biography

-During the 1937, he was involved in an incident with that year's winner Wilbur Shaw.
+During the 1937, Schneider was involved in an incident with that year's winner Wilbur Shaw.
 During Shaw's post-race celebration (his first of three wins), Schneider appeared on the other side of the fence, and, in Shaw's words, "made some sneering remark about me being a lucky so-and-so, and his smart crack touched me off like a skyrocket.
 I went over the fence like a monkey, landed on the other side, and hit Louis right on the nose faster than I can tell about it."

 Schneider suffered a broken arm and facial bruises in a nasty midget crash while qualifying for a program at City Stadium in San Diego on April 3, 1938.
 Newspaper articles from later in the year reported his return to racing, though it isn't known for certain that he took part in those racing programs.
 He died of tuberculosis on September 22, 1942, at age 40, after a three-month stay at Flower Mission Hospital in Indianapolis.
 Owing to an erroneous wire report at the time of his death, the cause of his death has been widely misreported as being from racing injuries, but tuberculosis is the sole cause of death listed on his Indiana death certificate.